 Besides the capital gains, you can also derive income from salary, pension, interest income on bank deposits, business or profession etc.,

 Every Financial Year, you need to declare all such gains and incomes and then have to pay applicable taxes accordingly.

-We are all aware on the availability of Basic Exemption Limit of Rs 2.5 lakh, Rs 3 lakh for Senior Citizens and Rs 5 lakh for very Senior Citizens (80+years).
+We are all aware on the availability of Basic Exemption Limit of Rs 2.5 lakh, Rs 3 lakh for Senior Citizens and Rs 5 lakh for very Senior Citizens (80+years) under the old tax regime.
 So, if you have salary income of say Rs 5 lakh, your income of up to Rs 2.5 lakh is not taxable.

 What if you have made only Long Term Capital Gains and you do not have any other sources of income in a Financial Year?
 Can you still adjust Basic Exemption Limit against LTCG?
 Do you have to pay Capital Gains tax even if your total income is less than 2.5 Lakh?

-Another scenario can be – What if you have LTCG, salary income and also made some tax saving investments?
+Another scenario can be – What if you have LTCG, salary income and also made some tax saving investments FY 2023-24?
 How to calculate Long Term Capital Gains tax?
 What is the correct method of adjusting LTCG against Basic Exemption Limit and save some taxes?
 Can you claim 80c Tax Deduction against LTCG? – Let’s discuss

-How to adjust Long Term Capital Gains against the Basic Exemption Limit?
+How to adjust Long Term Capital Gains against the Basic Exemption Limit in FY 2023-24?